Beltzville State Park

-Launching and Mooring: A three-lane boat launching ramp, ADA accessible courtesy dock, wide gravel beaching area, and parking for cars and trailers are at Pine Run East Launch along the northern shore of the lake.
+Launching and Mooring: A three-lane boat launching ramp, courtesy dock, wide gravel beaching area, and parking for cars and trailers are at Pine Run East Launch along the northern shore of the lake.
 A two-lane launch ramp and parking for cars and boat trailers are at Preacher’s Camp launching area on the southern shore.
-Seasonal mooring of canoes is available at Preacher’s Camp.
-An ADA accessible courtesy dock and lifter are in the day use area near the beach.
+Seasonal mooring of canoes is available at Preachers Camp.

 Water-skiing: Skiing is only permitted from sunrise to sunset in the zoned ski area along the south shore of the lake.
 All boats in this ski area shall operate in a counterclockwise direction.
 Boats not engaged in skiing must remain outside the ski area while skiing is in progress.
 A boat may not tow more than one water-ski device on weekends and holidays from the Saturday preceding Memorial Day through Labor Day.
 Kite-skiing and parasailing are prohibited.
 Boats may not exceed 45 mph.

 Boat Rental: A boat rental concession, west of the swimming beach, is open daily during the summer season.
-It rents kayaks, paddleboats, rowboats, pontoons, and small motorboats.
+It rents kayaks, paddleboats and small motorboats.

 Hunting and Firearms: Over 1,707 acres are open to hunting, trapping and the training of dogs during established seasons.
 Common game species are deer, rabbit, pheasant, ruffed grouse and waterfowl.
 Contact the park office for ADA accessible hunting information.